yelite/lite-config/README.md

           overlays = [];
           # Whether packages in the overlays should be exported as packages of this flake.
           exportOverlayPackages = true;
-          # Whether the nixpkgs used in lite-system should also be set as the `pkgs` arg for
+          # Whether the nixpkgs used in lite-config should also be set as the `pkgs` arg for
           # the perSystem module.
           setPerSystemPkgs = true;
         };

         # The home-manager flake to use.
         # This should be set if home-manager isn't named as `home-manager` in flake inputs.
-        # This has no effect if {option}`lite-system.homeModule` is null.
+        # This has no effect if {option}`lite-config.homeModule` is null.
         homeManagerFlake = inputs.home-manager;

         builder = {